Health and Travel Alerts Learn More Left arrow

 Rossetti Square in Old Town, Nice

-The picturesque Rossetti Square is Nice’s central meeting point; an inviting locale you’re bound to pass through.
+The picturesque Rossetti Square is the central meeting point of Nice; an inviting locale you’re bound to pass through.

 And while the Old Town will bathe you in its delightful history, a visit to a few other sites, like the Russian Orthodox Cathédrale Saint-Nicolas de Nice, commissioned by Tsar Nicholas II, will help keep your journey through time rolling along.